Joselyn Dumas

-Early Life and Education
+Early life and education

 Dumas was born in Ghana and spent most of her early childhood in Accra.
 She had her basic education at Morning Star School and proceeded to the Archbishop Porter Girls High School, where she was elected as the entertainment prefect.
 Dumas furthered her studies in the United States, where she earned a degree in administrative law.

-She was a practicing paralegal until she relocated to Ghana to follow her dreams of becoming a television personality.
+She worked as a paralegal before relocating to Ghana to pursue a career as a television personality.

-Media Career
+Media career

 Television

 Dumas made her television appearance as the host of Charter House's Rhythm, an entertainment show, where she interviewed many celebrities.
-She was headhunted by the defunct network, ViaSat 1, to host their first in-house flagship talk show, The One Show, which aired from 2010 to 2014.
+She was recruited by ViaSat 1 to host their first in-house flagship talk show, The One Show, which aired from 2010 to 2014.
 She was the host of the television talk show At Home with Joselyn Dumas, which aired across Africa and parts of Europe.

-Dumas is the founder and CEO of Virgo Sun Company Limited, a production entity that, under her directorship, co-produced its first film, Love or Something Like That, endorsed by the UNAIDS.
-She hopes to produce and invest in more television programs and series like V Republic, an edgy series produced by Sparrow Productions with executive production by Virgo Sun.
+Dumas is the founder and CEO of Virgo Sun Company Limited, a production company that co-produced the film, Love or Something Like That, endorsed by UNAIDS.
+She produced V Republic, a television series by Sparrow Productions, with executive production by Virgo Sun..

 Film

-Dumas' role in The Perfect Pictures made a lasting impression on the director, which led to subsequent key roles in other films.
-Her big break came two years later in Shirley Frimpong-Manso's film series Adam's Apples.
-Her portrayal of Jennifer Adams in Adams Apples got her nominated for Best Actress in a Lead Role alongside Hollywood actress Kimberly Elise at the 2011 Ghana Movie Awards.
-Since entering the acting scene in Ghana, Dumas has played key roles in films and series such as Love or Something Like That, A Sting in a Tale, The Perfect Picture, A Northern Affair and Lekki Wives, she also featured John Dumelo.
-She has starred alongside other African actors, including John Dumelo and Majid Michel of Ghana and OC Ukeje of Nigeria, and she was a lead character in most of the movies.
+Dumas' performance in The Perfect Pictures led to further film roles.
+Two years later, she appeared in Shirley Frimpong-Manso's film series Adam's Apples.
+Her portrayal of Jennifer Adams in Adams Apples earned her a nomination for Best Actress in a Lead Role, alongside Hollywood actress Kimberly Elise, at the 2011 Ghana Movie Awards.
+Since entering the acting scene in Ghana, Dumas has appeared in films and television series such as Love or Something Like That, A Sting in a Tale, The Perfect Picture, A Northern Affair and Lekki Wives.
+She has starred alongside other African actors, including John Dumelo, Majid Michel and OC Ukeje.

 Dumas co-hosted the 2018 Golden Movie Awards Africa with Ayo Makun, held at the Movenpick Ambassador Hotel in Accra on 2 June 2018.

 Music

-Dumas featured as the bride in the music video for Lynxxx's hit song "Fine Lady" featuring Wizkid.
+Dumas featured as the bride in the music video for Lynxxx's song "Fine Lady" featuring Wizkid.